UU-Human-Evolution/1MB335/Lab4.md

 - Horses are more distant from Humans & Chimps but still closer than Lizards and Spiders.
 - The (Lizard, Spider) group is the most distantly related to the others.

 Now, your task is to manually create a tree, using your **distance matrix** (you already created this with EMBOSS DistMat) to determine which species should be grouped together.
+Use the information provided by the distance matrix and do this for all 10-ish samples you have chosen.

+Now, try the same but using "Percent identity" if you used the "Kimura" method before and vice versa.

 ### **Question 2:**

 - Based on your distance matrix, can you write a **Newick format tree** that represents the relationships between species?
+- In your answer, make sure you note which model generated which distance matrix and the suggested Newick format tree.

 ---